walmartlabs/generator-thorax/README.md

 });
 ```

-To display the collection we will edit `templates/todo-list/index.handlebars` and use the `collection` handlebars helper, which functions as a `forEach` and will
+To display the collection we will edit `templates/todo-list/index.hbs` and use the `collection` handlebars helper to loop through each model in the collection:

 ```html
 {{#collection}}